How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 The procedure for accounting for VAT and who accounts for it will depend on the circumstances of the transaction.

-5.1 The meaning of ‘import, export and non-EU freight transport’
+5.1 The meaning of import, export and non-UK freight transport

-For the purpose of this section import, export and non-EU freight transport means the transport of goods:
+For the purpose of this section import, export and non-UK freight transport means the transport of goods:

 5.2 Place of supply of this freight transport

-5.3 VAT liability of import, export and non-EU freight transport
+5.3 VAT liability of import, export and non-UK freight transport

 Where the place of supply is the UK, zero rating applies to:

-- the supply of transport of goods from a place within to a place outside the EU and vice versa
+- the supply of transport of goods from a place within to a place outside the UK and vice versa

-- the transport, handling and storage of goods, when supplied in connection with a journey from the place of importation to their destination, either within the UK or within another member state (to the extent that those services are supplied in the UK)
+- the transport, handling and storage of goods, when supplied in connection with a journey from the place of importation to their destination, within the UK (to the extent that those services are supplied in the UK)

-- the transport, handling and storage of goods, when supplied in connection with a journey from their origin, either within the UK or within another member state to the place of export (to the extent that those services are supplied in the UK)
+- the transport, handling and storage of goods, when supplied in connection with a journey from their origin, within the UK (to the extent that those services are supplied in the UK)

-‘Destination’ is the furthest specified place in the UK or other member state to which the goods are consigned at the time of importation.
+Destination is the furthest specified place in the UK to which the goods are consigned at the time of importation.
 It’s the place stated on the consignment note or any other document by means of which the goods are imported.

 These are often known as the delivery terms, which are explained further at paragraph 5.5.
 When that place is unknown, the destination is the place of importation.